typestack/class-transformer/README.md

 ## Working with arrays[⬆](#table-of-contents)

-When you are using arrays you must provide a type of the object that array contains.
+When you are using arrays, you must provide a type of the object that the array contains.
 This type, you specify in a `@Type()` decorator:

 ```typescript